-Barbara joined the Society as a non-executive director at the Annual General Meeting in March 2017 and is currently Chair of the Remuneration Committee.
+Barbara joined the Society as a non-executive director in March 2017.
+She is currently the Chair of the Remuneration Committee and is the Society's Senior Independent Director.

 She is a qualified Risk Manager and in addition to her role at HRBS leads an academic Think Tank which specialises in the measurement and transaction of non-financial values and the use of new technology to enhance this, including artificial intelligence, web3 and digital currencies.